ben-garcia/supernova-ui/Library.md

     	- Radio
     		- renders input of type radio
     			- used to select one options of the multiple that are available
     	- Spinner
     			- renders simple loader
     			- used to indicate a loading state
     	- Switch
     			- renders input of type checkbox
     			- different variant of the checkbox
     	- Text
     		- renders tags span(default)
     	- Textarea
     			- renders textarea
     	- TextInput
     			- renders input tag

     - molecules
     		- Modal
     			- with a11y in mind
+    			- FormControl
+    				- organize form fields with a helper hint, error message